hbctraining/scRNA-seq_online/lessons/08_SC_clustering_quality_control.md

 > _**NOTE:** The `sort.cell` argument will plot the positive cells above the negative cells, while the `min.cutoff` argument will determine the threshold for shading.
 A `min.cutoff` of `q10` translates to the 10% of cells with the lowest expression of the gene will not exhibit any purple shading (completely gray)._

 The metrics seem to be relatively even across the clusters, with the exception of the `nUMIs` and `nGene` exhibiting higher values in clusters 3, 9, 14, and 15, and, perhaps, cluster 17.
 We will keep an eye on these clusters to see whether the cell types may explain the increase.

+If we see differences corresponding to any of these metrics at this point in time, then we will often note them and then decide after identifying the cell type identities whether to take any further action.

 ### Exploration of the PCs driving the different clusters